realgolf/docs/src/data/public-profile.md

 #### Trainer

 The Trainer badge is reserved for verified golf trainers who have applied and been approved for a Trainer Badge.

+## Registration Date

+Below the Highlights (if user has any) you can find the Registration Date of the User.

+## Games

+Below the Registration date you can find the number of saved games, as well as a link to all the Games the User has saved.

+Below that the **One Player Precision Highscore** is shown.